-Term (also Keltertraube) for those grapes of vines which is responsible for the production of Wine or spirits as brandy(Armagnac. cognac.
-Metaxa etc.) and even vodka (around 85% worldwide).
-Other groups are those intended for consumption table grapes (Food grapes) and raisins, There are about 8,000 to 10,000 different worldwide varieties, where the morphology(leaf shape as well as size, texture and colour the grapes or berries) is characteristic of the respective variety.
-The Rebstock developed during the course of the annual growth cycle Grapes.
-As a rule, the vintage at the best possible physiological maturity, at Prädikatswein types as late vintage.
-Beerenauslese.
-Trockenbeerenauslese or Eiswein This happens much later because it requires a special grape condition.
-Especially in Austria and Germany, a certain sugar grade of the grapes at the grape harvest is an important criterion for the later quality level of wine (see below) Mostgewicht ).
+Term (also known as wine grape) for those grapes from vines that are used to make wine or spirits such as brandy(Armagnac, Cognac, Metaxa etc.) and even vodka (together around 85% worldwide).
+Other groups are table grapes (table grapes) and raisins intended for consumption.
+There are about 8,000 to 10,000 different grape varieties worldwide, whereby the morphology(leaf shape as well as size, texture and colour of the grapes or berries) is characteristic of the respective variety.
+The grapevine develops the grape during the annual vegetation cycle.
+As a rule, the grape harvest takes place at the best possible physiological ripeness.
+In the case of predicate wine types such as Spätlese, Beerenauslese, Trockenbeerenauslese or Eiswein, this takes place much later because a special grape condition is required for this.
+Especially in Austria and Germany, a certain sugar level of the grapes at harvest is an important criterion for the later wine quality level (see must weight).

-Strictly speaking, the term "grape" is actually wrong; for a grape possesses only secondary branches without branches.
-The correct botanical name would be panicle, The size, the number of berries and the weight of a bunch of grapes, as well as the number of grapes and derived therefrom the amount of yield per vine are different or dependent on vine. pruning. training system. weather conditions, Wine quality and type of wine (see the relevant formula under earnings ).
-Through a multi-year study, researchers of the Weinbauinstituts determined vineyard the average number of berries per grape of some classic grape varieties.
-The result: Sylvaner 110, Pinot Noir / Pinot Noir 115 Riesling 120 Kerner 140 Müller-Thurgau 160, Trollinger/ Schiava Grossa 155 and Lemberger/Blaufränkisch 190 berries.
+Strictly speaking, the term "grape" is actually wrong; because a grape has only side stems without branches.
+The correct botanical name would be panicle.
+The size, the number of berries and the weight of a grape, as well as the number of grapes and the resulting yield per vine vary and depend on the grape variety, pruning, form of cultivation, weather conditions, wine quality and wine type (see the formula under yield).
+In a study lasting several years, researchers from the Weinsberg Viticulture Institute determined the average number of berries per grape of some classic grape varieties.
+The results: Silvaner 110, PinotNoir 115, Riesling 120, Kerner 140, Müller-Thurgau 160, Trollinger/SchiavaGrossa 155 and Lemberger/Blaufränkisch 190 berries.
 There was a considerable variation over different vintages.
-For example, Lemberger was between 150 (2008) and 225 berries (2004), while Kerner was the other way around between 125 (2004) and 200 (2008) per grape.
+Lemberger, for example, was between 150 (2008) and 225 berries (2004), whereas Kerner was exactly the opposite, between 125 (2004) and 200 (2008) per grape.

-Every single flower of a bounty is created under the condition of a successful one fertilization a grapeberry.
-Under the berry skin is the connection to the stem of the slit (bright pulp).
-Among them are the darker pulp (pericarp and mesocarp) and the fruit juice (grape must).
-Except for the rotfleischigen Teinturier varieties the pulp is independent of the colour the berry skin (bellows) always light to gray.
-The berries contain the main components(water. acids. sugar etc.) or other ingredients of the future wine and give it its character (see total extract).
-In the center of the berry is the core chamber with mostly two to three, in rare cases up to five or a maximum of six nuclei.
-From each of the kernels can potentially arise a different grape variety (see under blossom and flower bud).
+From each individual blossom of a peach, a grapevine is formed, provided that fertilization has taken place.
+Under the skin of the grape is the slugs (light-coloured flesh) which connect to the stalk.
+Below this are the darker fruit flesh (pericarp and mesocarp) and the fruit juice (grape must).
+With the exception of the red-fleshed Teinturier varieties, the flesh is always light to grey, regardless of the colour of the skin (bellows).
+The berries contain the main components(water, acids, sugar etc.) or other ingredients of the future wine and give it its character (see total extract).
+In the centre of the berry is the core chamber with mostly two to three, in rare cases up to five or maximum six seeds.
+A different grape variety can potentially develop from each of the seeds (see flower and flower bud).

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+All aids, work and measures in the vineyard during the vegetation cycle can be found under vineyard care.
+Complete lists of the numerous cellar techniques, as well as a list of the types of wine, sparkling wine and distillate regulated by wine law can be found under vinification.
+Comprehensive wine law information can be found under the keyword wine law.